I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

-Diving the Lanai Cathedrals in Maui, Hawaii
+Scuba diving the Lanai Cathedrals in Maui (Quick overview)

 Lanai’s Cathedrals formed thousands of years ago when lava flowed into the ocean, forming expansive caverns on the ocean floor.

-Diving the Lanai Cathedrals in Maui: The dive site
+Scuba diving the Lanai Cathedrals in Maui: The dive site

 Lanai Cathedrals dive depth